Basilica della Santa Casa: Sculpted marble screen

 Around the house is a tall marble screen designed by Bramante and executed under Popes Leo X, Clement VII and Paul III.
 A small part of this sculpture was the work of Andrea Sansovino, but the greater part was executed by Raffaello da Montelupo, Tribolo and others of his assistants and pupils.
 The four sides represent the Annunciation, the Nativity, the Arrival of the Santa Casa at Loreto and the Nativity of the Virgin, respectively.

-The Hall of the Treasury
+Hall of the Treasury

 The Hall of the Treasury dates from the beginning of the 17th century.
 It contains votive offerings, liturgical objects and vestments.
 The frescoes on the vaulted ceiling are exquisite examples of late Roman Mannerism and were created between 1605 and 1610 by Cristoforo Roncalli, known as Pomarancio.

 Traditional account

 1st-century Judaea

 Late medieval religious traditions developed suggesting that this was the house in which the Holy Family (Mary, Joseph and Jesus) had lived while in Judea at the start of the first century AD.
 According to this narrative, this is the Nazareth house in which Mary had been born and brought up, received the Annunciation, conceived Jesus through the Holy Spirit, and had lived during the childhood of Christ.
 After Jesus's Ascension, the house was converted into a church where the Apostles placed an altar, at which Saint Peter celebrated the first Eucharist after the Resurrection.